gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.IsFortifiedBloon(this BloonModel) Method

-(Cross-Game compatible) Returns whether or not this BloonModel is a Fortified bloon.
+Returns whether or not this BloonModel is a Fortified bloon.

 ```csharp
 public static bool IsFortifiedBloon(this Assets.Scripts.Models.Bloons.BloonModel bloonModel);